 The requirements analysis activity is begun by collecting all relevant data regarding the product to be developed from the users of the product and from the customer through interviews and discussions.
 For example, to perform the requirements analysis of a business accounting software required by an organization, the analyst might interview all the accountants of the organization to ascertain their requirements.
 The data collected from such a group of users usually contain several contradictions and ambiguities, since each user typically has only a partial and incomplete view of the system.
 Therefore it is necessary to identify all ambiguities and contradictions in the requirements and resolve them through further discussions with the customer.
 After all ambiguities, inconsistencies, and incompleteness have been resolved and all the requirements properly understood, the requirements specification activity can start.
 During this activity, the user requirements are systematically organized into a Software Requirements Specification (SRS) document.
-The customer requirements identified during the requirements gathering and analysis activity are organized into a SRS document.
-The important components of this document are functional requirements, the nonfunctional requirements, and the goals of implementation.
+The customer requirements identified during the requirements of this document are functional requirements, the nonfunctional requirements, and the goals of implementation.